Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 Sufficient sleep is crucial for maintaining optimal brain function, yet many still underestimate its importance in preventing cognitive decline.

-Poor and can have a significant impact on your cognitive health, potentially contributing to memory loss, reduced attention span, and impaired decision-making abilities.
+Poor sleep quality and sleep disorders can have a significant impact on your cognitive health, potentially contributing to memory loss, reduced attention span, and impaired decision-making abilities.

 To better understand the relationship between sleep and cognitive decline, let’s explore some key aspects of how our sleeping habits affect brain function.

-By prioritising good sleep hygiene and addressing any potential issues with your sleep patterns, you’ll be taking important steps towards safeguarding your cognitive wellbeing.
+By prioritising good sleep hygiene and addressing any potential issues with your , you’ll be taking important steps towards safeguarding your cognitive wellbeing.

 Healthy lifestyle habits such as exercise and diet can also improve overall sleep quality.